opendatasoft/ods-documentation/source/sourcing_and_processing_data/sourcing_data.rst

 Pasting data
 ------------

-This method consists in directly writing or pasting data in a CSV format.
+This method consists in pasting data in a CSV format.
 This method is most useful for quick tests.

 1. In Catalog > Datasets, click on the **New dataset** button.
 2. Click on the **Add a source** button.